victorglimskog/petregister/README.md

 # petregister
-Small petregister with mysql for school purposes
+Small petregister with mysql for school purposes.